-The check to which degree our results depend on the choice of the $^{14}$ C production model, we apply also the newer model of Kovaltsov et al. (2012) to our Q timeseries.
-The result is given in Fig. 12c (dotted line).
-Obviously, the two models yield very similar result as we normalize in both cases to the same observational dataset.
+To check to which degree our results depend on the choice of the 14C production model, we apply also the newer model of Kovaltsov et al. (2012) to our Q time series.
+The result is given for the last millennium in Fig. 12c (dotted line).
+Obviously, the two models yield very similar result as we normalise in both cases to the same observational dataset.

-Our reconstruction of $\Phi$ is compared with those of Usoskin et al. (2007) (US07, converted to GM75 LIS), of Muscheler et al. (2007) (MEA07) and with the reconstruction of Steinhilber et al. (2008) (SEA08) who used the ice core record of $^{10}$ Be instead of radiocarbon data (Fig. 12).
-Overall, the agreement between the the $^{10}$ Be and the $^{14}$ C-based reconstructions points toward the quality of these proxies for solar reconstructions.
+Our reconstruction of Φ is compared with those of Usoskin et al. (2007) (US07, converted to GM75 LIS), of Muscheler et al. (2007) (MEA07) and with the reconstruction of Steinhilber et al. (2008) (SEA08), who used the ice core record of 10Be instead of radiocarbon data (Fig. 12).
+Overall, the agreement between the the 10Be and the 14C-based reconstructions points toward the quality of these proxies for solar reconstructions.
 In detail, differences remain.
-For example, the $^{14}$ C-based reconstructions show a increase in $\Phi$ in the second half of the 17th century, whereas the $^{10}$ Be -derived record suggest a decrease in $\Phi$ during this period.
+For example, the 14C-based reconstructions show a increase in Φ in the second half of the 17th century, whereas the 10Be-derived record suggests a decrease in Φ during this period.

-In difference to SEA08, which is based on $^{10}$ Be ice core records, our $\Phi$ is always positive and non-zero and thus within the physically plausible range.
+In difference to SEA08, which is based on 10Be ice core records, our Φ is always positive and non-zero and thus within the physically plausible range.

 Solanki et al. (2004) suggests that solar activity is unusually high during recent decades compared to the values reconstructed for the entire Holocene.
-Our reconstruction does not point to an exceptionally high solar activity in recent decades in agreement with the conclusions of Muscheler et al. (2007).
-The relatively higher modern values inferred by Solanki et al. (2004) are eventually related to their application of a Northern Hemisphere $\Delta^{14}\mathrm{C}$ dataset (IntCal98) only.
-Thus, these authors neglected the influence of interhemispheric differences in $\Delta^{14}\mathrm{C}$ .
-We calculated $\Phi$ from results of our sensitivity simulation INT09, where the IntCal09 Northern Hemisphere data are applied globally (Fig. 12, dashed line).
-Due to the lower Q in the normalization period from 1937 to 1950 AD (see Fig. 8, dashed line), the $\Phi$ -record during the Holocene is shifted downward by approximately 140150 MeV for INT09 compared to CIRC/BIO; the same normalization of $\Phi$ to the Forbush data is applied.
-Then, the solar activity for recent decades appears unusually high compared to Holocene values in the INT09 case.
+Our reconstruction does not point to an exceptionally high solar activity in recent decades, in agreement with the conclusions of Muscheler et al. (2007).
+The relatively higher modern values inferred by Solanki et al. (2004) are eventually related to their application of a Northern Hemisphere Δ^{14} C dataset (IntCal98) only.
+Thus, these authors neglected the influence of interhemispheric differences in Δ^{14} C. We calculated Φ from results of our sensitivity simulation INT09, where the IntCal09